Summer Bummer: A Young Camper's $142,938 Snakebite

 And the snake antivenin market in the U.S. now has another drug competing for patients: Anavip.
 The Mexican product — launched in October — has a list price of $1,220 a vial in the U.S, according to Rare Disease Therapeutics, which distributes the drug in the U.S.

-Anapiv's arrival was stalled by a lawsuit filed by BTG in 2013, claiming the drug infringed on their patent.
+Anapiv's arrival was stalled by a lawsuit filed by BTG in 2013, claiming the drug infringed on its patent.

 The drug's true effect on the market remains unclear.
 CroFab and Anavip are not entirely interchangeable.
 (The FDA hasn't approved Anavip for copperhead bites, for instance.)
-And, as part of the legal settlement, Anavip makers must pay royalties to BTG until the CroFab patent expires in 2028.
+And, as part of the legal settlement, Anavip-makers must pay royalties to BTG until the CroFab patent expires in 2028.

 Resolution: The insurer IU Health Plans negotiated down the antivenin and air ambulance charges and ended up paying $44,092.87 and $55,543.20, respectively.
 After adjustments to additional bills, IU Health Plans paid a total of $107,863.33.
-Oakley's family didn't pay a dime out-of-pocket for her emergency care, but such high outlays contribute to rising premiums.
+Oakley's family didn't pay a dime out of pocket for her emergency care, but such high outlays contribute to rising premiums.

 Secondary insurance offered through the summer camp covered $7,286.34 in additional costs that otherwise would have come out of Perry and Yoder's pockets for their deductible and coinsurance.
 The policy covers up to $25,000 in damages.